Book Reviews

 cycles, often with bugs we only see the adult

-to see complete life cycles of insects and
+see complete life cycles of insects and spiders

 There is a description of each insect, order it